Python-BI-2023/HW4_Functions2/HW4_Matveeva/README.md

 The program implements the following operations:

 **`calculate_molecular_weight`  — calculate the molecular weight of an amino acid sequence** Calculate the molecular weight of the input amino acid sequences based on the mass of each amino acid residue.
-Reference values for the masses of amino acid residues are taken from proteomicsresource.washington.edu and rounded to three decimal places.
+Reference values for the masses of amino acid residues are taken from [The University of Washington's Proteomics Resource (UWPR)](https://proteomicsresource.washington.edu/protocols06/masses.php) and rounded to three decimal places.
 The calculations took into account the presence of *H* and *OH* groups at the termini of the sequences.
 The input is a string with amino acid sequence.
 The output is a string with the molecular weight of sequence in Daltons (the result is rounded to two decimal places):
 >amino_acid_tools('DEHR', operation=calculate_molecular_weight)  **# input**
 >